DomWilliams0/name-needed/.planning/backlog.md

 	* e.g. get item name ("Apple (rotten)"), person name ("Steve (unconscious)")
 	* expose via helper on NameComponent and replace all the current duplication with "unnamed"
 * ui button to skip up/down to next surface
-* ring buffer of per-entity events in a Log ui tab, e.g. decided to do X, picked up X, ate X
 * inventory window (separate from debug window) to show items in person's inventory/container in a nice way
 * common widget for an entity's identifier, e.g. show clickable name, mouse over for EX:Y id and useful state, click to select
 * add filtering to entity log view i.e. show/hide ai decisions, path finding, item operations, etc
+* view list of components on selected entity
+	* reflection-like api to do actions per-component in ui?

 ## Entity behaviour
 * more society level jobs